INotCat/Data-Structure/README.md

-Practice for data structure & algorithms and class assignments
+self-practice for data structure & algorithms and class assignments